GeometryCollective/wost-simple/README.md

 > **(Walk on Stars)** _Repeatedly jump to a random point on a **star-shaped region** around the current point until you reach the **Dirichlet** boundary.
 The average boundary value over many such walks yields the solution._

 The main implementation effort is in enriching the closest point queries used by WoS with _closest silhouette point queries_, as well as standard "first hit" ray intersection queries.
 A complete 2D implementation with no external dependencies is provided here in about 150 lines of C++ code (ignoring I/O), in the file [WoStLaplace.cpp](code/WoStLaplace.cpp).
-For simplicity, we omit nonzero Neumann conditions and acceleration of geometric queries---full 3D implementation is detailed in [Sawhney et al (2023)](https://www.cs.cmu.edu/~kmcrane/Projects/WalkOnStars/index.html).
+For simplicity, we omit nonzero Neumann conditions and acceleration of geometric queries—a full 3D implementation is discussed in [Sawhney et al (2023)](https://www.cs.cmu.edu/~kmcrane/Projects/WalkOnStars/index.html).

 To emphasize the core ideas of the WoSt algorithm, this tutorial focuses on a bare-bones 2D version of WoSt that solves the Laplace equation